 Child support can be taken from unemployment benefits, workers’ compensation, and Social Security Disability.
 Supplemental Security Income (SSI) benefits, however, are untouchable.
 If you lost your job, you want to act fast and have an attorney petition the court for a downward modification.
 Since child support is not retroactive, it only changes once a judge says it does.
 A judge cannot go back and reduce what you owe.

-For help with a child support matter, contact The Law Office of Gregory C. Goline, PLLC.
+For help with a child support matter, contact Goline & Roland Law Firm, PLLC.